La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

-``Moby Dick'' is a bit ambiguous; it names both the book and the whale in it.
+Moby Dick is a bit ambiguous; it names both the book and the whale in it.
 The fault lies with the author for using one name for two referents.
 In any case, it is obvious what a foreign name means when referring to an object or a person.
 In the second example we have two _gua\spi_ predicate names, conveniently all compound words so that they feel the same as the foreign names.
-But in the third example the predicate name is quite intricate, extends over three grammatical levels, and includes an imbedded name, ``C'', represented by a letteral.
-Nonetheless the principle is the same; _``qu''_ converts the following phrase into a name.
+But in the third example the predicate name is quite intricate, extends over three grammatical levels, and includes an imbedded name, C, represented by a letteral.
+Nonetheless the principle is the same; _qu_ converts the following phrase into a name.

 The fourth example is perhaps the most difficult: the declaration of a title.
-The title is not part of the discourse but rather tells about it, hence it takes the form of a decoration with _``vi''_ in a nonsentence.
+The title is not part of the discourse but rather tells about it, hence it takes the form of a decoration with _vi_ in a nonsentence.
 With it the by-line appears in the usual form for setting a modal case default.

 ### Modal Cases